snwful/wc-promptpay/readme.txt

 * Complete security implementation

 == Upgrade Notice ==

+= 1.4.1 =
+Improved debug logging and plugin reload detection for troubleshooting.
+Recommended update for all users.

+= 1.4.0 =

 = 1.4.0 =
 Manual injection workaround for PromptPay rendering in checkout.
 Highly recommended update.